lanceculnane/Textbook-Demand-Forecasting/README.md

 # PropheText
 This is my capstone project for the Data Science Immersive program at Galvanize.
-Please contact me if you would like to examine the code that this project is based on.
+Please contact me if you would like to see code samples for this project.

 # Project Summary
 For this project, I developed a comprehensive web scraping framework to aggregate information from multiple online sources about colleges and their required textbooks.
 This information was then fed into a custom-made algorithm to estimate the relative number of copies of each textbook that will be purchased in the upcoming college semester.